-The Real GDP per Capita's of Taiwan, Mainland, Hong Kong & Macau (2011\$)
+Chart 5: The Real GDP per Capita's of Taiwan, Mainland, Hong Kong & Macau (2011US\$)

-Economic Growth with Surplus Labour
+3. Economic Growth with Surplus Labour

-- ◆ In the 1950s, Taiwan had a supply of surplus labour, especially as a result of the increased agricultural productivity that occurred after the land reform.
-This provided the classic case of economic development with surplus labour as described and analyzed by the late Prof. W. Arthur Lewis, Nobel Laureate in Economic Sciences. - ◆ It is important to remember that the principal source of economic growth during this phase is not the surplus labour itself, but the accumulation of tangible capital in the non-agricultural sector, which made it possible for the non-agricultural sector to employ the surplus labour and put it to productive use.
+In the 1950s, Taiwan had a supply of surplus labour, especially as a result of the increased agricultural productivity that occurred after the land reform.
+This fitted into the classic case of economic development with surplus labour as described and analyzed by the late Professor W. Arthur Lewis, Nobel Laureate in Economic Sciences in 1979.